Alluxio/alluxio/docs/Running-Hadoop-MapReduce-on-Tachyon.md

 node.

--   For installing Tachyon on each node, you must place the `tachyon-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar`, located in the `tachyon/core/target` directory, in the `$HADOOP_HOME/lib` directory of each node, and then restart all of the TaskTrackers.
+-   For installing Tachyon on each node, you must place the `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar`, located in the `tachyon/client/target` directory, in the `$HADOOP_HOME/lib` directory of each node, and then restart all of the TaskTrackers.
 One downfall of this approach is that the jars must be installed again for each update to a new release.

--   You can also run a job by using the `-libjars` command line option when using `hadoop jar...`, and specifying `/path/to/tachyon/core/target/tachyon-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` as the argument.
+-   You can also run a job by using the `-libjars` command line option when using `hadoop jar...`, and specifying `/pathToTachyon/core/target/tachyon-client={{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` as the argument.
 This will place the jar in the Hadoop DistributedCache, and is desirable only if you are updating the Tachyon jar a non-trivial number of times.

 -   For those interested in the second option, please revisit the Cloudera guide for more assistance.
     One must simply package the Tachyon jar in the `lib` subdirectory of the job jar.
 This option is